Skip to content

 All venues on this page are editorially reviewed.

 A French farmhouse wedding is what couples choose when they want the weekend to feel like staying at a private estate rather than hiring a venue for the day.
 You sleep on the property, settle in for two or three nights, and the wedding day sits inside that longer arc.
 The appeal is a slower pace, a working agricultural setting, and old stone buildings that have been lived in rather than restored.
-Of the 190+ properties in our French wedding venues directory, the 11 on this page span six regions, from Provence lavender country and the Cévennes hills to Île-de-France, the Aube on the edge of Champagne, and the Charente hameaux.
+Across our French wedding venues directory, the farmhouse estates span the south and beyond, from Provence lavender country and the Cévennes hills to Île-de-France, the Aube on the edge of Champagne, and the Charente hameaux.

 Editor's Tip